-You also won't have to worry about an employee forgetting to write down when they took a key.
-If an employee forgets, you'd have to spend time hunting down the key with no clues.
-An electronic system can help you track down a missing key by sending you a text or email alert of an overdue key, including the name of the employee who last checked it out and what time they took it from the system.
-This will save you time and ultimately provide tighter security.
+You also won't have to worry about an employee forgetting to update a log when they take or return a key.
+With an analog process, you'd have to spend time hunting down the key with no clues.
+An electronic system can help you locate a missing key by sending you a text or email alert when a key is overdue.
+The notification includes the name of the employee who last checked it out and the time they took it from the system.